hville/pico-dom/readme.md

 ### Limitations

-* proof of concept. more example and test required to validate the idea and API
-* API still in flux
 * view and event helpers only
 * limited css utility
-* strictly DOM element creation and manipulation (no router, store, utilities)
+* strictly DOM element creation and manipulation (no router, no store)

 ## API

-This is just an overview.
-Details can be found in the source code (under 600 lines including comments and jsDocs).

 ### Templates